nzebar/TerraformProject/Modules/Storage-Modules/Default-Modules/EFS-Modules/READEME.md

         }
         ## Access Point ##
-        create_access_point = false # Whether to create an access point for the EFS file system access_point = {
+        access_point = {
-            root_directory = {
+            enabled = "" # Whether to create an Access Point for this EFS File System module_key = "" # Required, module key.
+Must be unique root_directory = {
                 enabled = true # Whether to secify a root directory for the access point path = "/" # Path on the EFS file system to designate as access point.
 Maximum four subdirectories